 Due to a sharp increase in rental costs, the decision is made to move the Royal Coin Cabinet from Slottsbacken 6.

 In January 2018, National Historical Museums is expanded to include the Royal Armoury, the Hallwyl Museum and Skokloster Castle.

-The Royal Coin Cabinet moves from Slottsbacken 6 to Narvavägen-Storgatan – the same building as the Historical Museum.
+The Royal Coin Cabinet moves from Slottsbacken 6 to Narvavägen-Storgatan – the same building as the Swedish History Museum.

-The first temporary exhibition opens after the move to the premises of the Historical Museum in Stockholm.
+The first temporary exhibition opens after the move to the premises of the Swedish History Museum.